efpiva/efpiva.github.io/_posts/2014-08-07-quick-start.markdown

 ### Cleaning up B1Studio.

 Even with the standard Addon solution from B1Studio, there is already some stuff Dover do for us.
 First thing is event handler.
-App and Menu event can be completly removed, meaning that Menu.cs can be deleted from the solution.
+App and Menu event can be completely removed, meaning that Menu.cs can be deleted from the solution.
 You're not going to use Application from SAP Business One Studio anymore, instead you're going to instantiate Application from Dover Framework, that will internally instantiate DI and UI API.
 You're Program.cs will be like this at the end:

 {% highlight C# %}
 using System;